-IFRS S2 ATFG v2 Alignment Notes 1.
-Objective The objective of IFRS S2 Climate-related Disclosures is to require an entity to disclose information about its climate-related risks and opportunities that is useful to primary users of general purpose financial reports in making decisions relating to providing resources to the entity.
-N/A since this is an overview paragraph.
-2. This Standard requires an entity to disclose information about climate-related risks and opportunities that could reasonably be expected to affect the entity's cash flows, its access to finance or cost of capital over the short, medium or long term.
-For the purposes of this Standard, these risks and opportunities are collectively referred to as 'climate-related risks and opportunities that could reasonably be expected to affect the entity's prospects' 1 N/A since this is an overview paragraph.
-3. Scope This Standard applies to: (a) climate-related risks to which the entity is exposed, which are: (i) climate-related physical risks; and (ii) climate-related transition risks; and (b) climate-related opportunities available to the entity.
-4.3.1.3 Risk Assessment and Mitigation Aligned ATFG v2 requires "climate-related opportunities and risk assessment" be conducted for companies to demonstrate their "robustness of ability to deliver (i.e., Element 2)."
-In conducting the assessment, ATFG v2 asks companies to refer to IFRS S2 for detailed guidance, as the methodology for assessing and managing climate-related risks and opportunities.
-4. Climate-related risks and opportunities that could not reasonably be expected to affect an entity's prospects are outside the scope of this Standard.
-2 Scope Aligned Similar to IFRS S2, ATFG v2 does not require companies to disclose risks and opportunities unrelated to climate, instead focuses on climate-related risks and opportunities that are relevant and material to the companies.
-5. Governance The objective of climate-related financial disclosures on governance is to enable users of general purpose financial reports to understand the governance processes, controls and procedures an entity uses to monitor, manage and oversee climate-related risks and opportunities.
-4.3.1.5 Governance Additional IFRS S2 simply requires an entity to disclose whatever governance mechanism it has operating to oversee climate-related risks and opportunities - it focuses on processes, controls and procedures.
-ATFG v2, however, considers governance as part of the implementation strategy which is part of the robustness of ability to deliver and therefore requires companies to actively establish robust climate-specific governance structures (pg.
-46).
-Moreover, ATFG v2 expects the company to do more with respect to climate-related governance structures if its transition plan involves a "fundamental pivot in their business model" (pg.
+Extracted clauses and section from IFRS S2 Relevant Chapters from ATFG v2 Guidance on how to meet both requirements with a single disclosure where possible IFRS S2 ATFG v2 Alignment Notes 1 Objective The objective of IFRS S2 Climate-related Disclosures is to require an entity to disclose information about its climate-related risks and opportunities that is useful to primary users of general purpose financial reports in making decisions relating to providing resources to the entity.
+N/A since this is an overview paragraph. - 2 This Standard requires an entity to disclose information about climate-related risks and opportunities that could reasonably be expected to affect the entity's cash flows, its access to finance or cost of capital over the short, medium or long term.
+For the purposes of this Standard, these risks and opportunities are collectively referred to as 'climate-related risks and opportunities that could reasonably be expected to affect the entity's prospects'.
+N/A since this is an overview paragraph. - 3 Scope This Standard applies to: (a) climate-related risks to which the entity is exposed, which are: (i) climate-related physical risks; and (ii) climate-related transition risks; and (b) climate-related opportunities available to the entity.
+4.3.1.3 Risk Assessment and Mitigation - ATFG v2 requires "climate-related opportunities and risk assessment" be conducted for companies to demonstrate their "robustness of ability to deliver" (i.e., Element 2). - In conducting the assessment, ATFG v2 asks companies to refer to IFRS S2 for detailed guidance, as the methodology for assessing and managing climate-related risks and opportunities.
+4 Climate-related risks and opportunities that could not reasonably be expected to affect an entity's prospects are outside the scope of this Standard.
+2 Scope - Similar to IFRS S2, ATFG v2 does not require companies to disclose risks and opportunities unrelated to climate, instead focuses on climate-related risks and opportunities that are relevant and material to the companies.
+5 Governance The objective of climate-related financial disclosures on governance is to enable users of general purpose financial reports to understand the governance processes, controls and procedures an entity uses to monitor, manage and oversee climate-related risks and opportunities.
+4.3.1.5 Governance - IFRS S2 simply requires an entity to disclose whatever governance mechanism it has pertaining to oversee climate-related risks and opportunities - it focuses on processes, controls and procedures. - ATFG v2, however, considers governance as part of the implementation strategy which is part of the robustness of ability to deliver and therefore requires companies to actively establish robust climate-specific governance structures (pg.
+46). - Moreover, ATFG v2 expects the company to do more with respect to climate-specific governance structures if its transition plan involves a "fundamental pivot in their business model" (pg.
 46).